Clash of Civilizations

 Huntington believed that while the age of ideology had ended, the world had only reverted to a normal state of affairs characterized by cultural conflict.
-In his thesis, he argued that the primary axis of conflict in the future will be along cultural lines.
-As an extension, he posits that the concept of different civilizations, as the highest category of cultural identity, will become increasingly useful in analyzing the potential for conflict.
-At the end of his 1993 Foreign Affairs article, "The Clash of Civilizations?", Huntington writes, "This is not to advocate the desirability of conflicts between civilizations.
-It is to set forth descriptive hypothesis as to what the future may be like."
+Huntington argued that future wars would be fought not between countries, but between cultures.
+He posited that the concept of civilizations, as the highest category of cultural identity, will become increasingly useful in analyzing the potential for conflict.
+Toward the end of his 1993 article, Huntington stated that this theory was not an argument for the desirability of such conflicts, but that it was necessary to consider its "implications for Western policy".

-In addition, the clash of civilizations, for Huntington, represents a development of history.
-In the past, world history was mainly about the struggles between monarchs, nations and ideologies, such as that seen within Western civilization.
-However, after the end of the Cold War, world politics moved into a new phase, in which non-Western civilizations are no longer the exploited recipients of Western civilization but have become additional important actors joining the West to shape and move world history.
+For Huntington, the clash of civilizations represents a development of history.
+In the past, world history was mainly about the struggles between monarchs, nations and ideologies, such as that seen within the Western civilization.
+However, after the end of the Cold War, he believed that world politics moved into a new phase in which non-Western civilizations are no longer the exploited recipients of Western civilization but have become additional important actors joining the West to shape and move world history.